Emil Tamsen

 Emil Carl Christiaan Tamsen (2 January 1862 – 30 July 1957) was a South African philatelist, who was entered on the Roll of Distinguished Philatelists in 1921.
 He was also a signatory, in 1932, to the Roll of Distinguished Philatelists of Southern Africa.
 Tamsen was an expert in the stamps of Transvaal, about which he researched and wrote, and he was one of the founders in 1894 of the Johannesburg Philatelic Society.

 Early life

-Tamsen was born in Naby, Schleswig-Holstein, on 2 January 1862, at that time part of Denmark.
+Tamsen was born in Naby, Schleswig-Holstein, Kingdom of Denmark, on 2 January 1862, at that time part of Denmark.
 He was the son of Franz August Tamsen and Friedericke Schuffman.

 He emigrated to South Africa as a teenager and during the First Boer War (1880–81), he fought for the British and was part of the garrison that held Pretoria.
 He was discharged in 1883, and moved to the Waterberg area of the Northern Transvaal.
 On arrival, he found there were only 25 families in the area and only two houses at Nylstroom where he settled.
 He became a naturalised citizen of the South African Republic (the Transvaal Republic or ZAR).